jterrier84/master/docs/stake-pool-guides/updating-a-cardano-node/using-dynamic-build.md

 ### Replace the Cardano node configuration files

-We have already downloaded the configuration files needed for three networks mainnet, testnet, and the alonzo-purple testnet.
+We have already downloaded the configuration files needed for three networks mainnet and testnet.

 {% tabs %}
 {% tab title="Mainnet Config" %}